WillRobinson152/Eye-Tracker/README.md

 License information: This should include information about the MIT license.
 The file structure for each repository should align to the following:

-PacMen Exercise
+Eye Exercise

-images/pacman1
-images/pacman2
-images/pacman3
-images/pacman4
-Index.html
-pacmen.js
+index.html

+eyes.js

+styles.css